 Wolfe Island United Church

 Lighting of the Christ Candle – If you have a candle available, please light it before you begin to read the service.
 Take a moment to centre yourself and feel the presence of all of us with you today.
-Though we are scattered like dry bones in the desert, we will be reunited through God’s breath, reanimated, made alive and new.
+This Sunday of Pentecost recognize the light of your candle as the uniting flame that brings the scattered together to understand the love of God for all people.

 I wish the peace of Christ to be with all of you